letsencrypt/acme-spec/draft-barnes-acme.md

 Often, a client wishes to request a new certificate with the same contents as another certificates, but with updated notBefore and notAfter dates.
 This operation is referred to as "renewal" of the certificate.

 If the CA allows a certificate to be renewed, then it publishes renewed versions of the certificate through the same certificate URI.
 Clients retrieve renewed versions of the certificate using a GET query to the certificate URI, which the server should then return in a 200 (OK) response.
 The server SHOULD provide a URI for each specific certificate in the Content-Location header field, as shown above.
+Requests to specific certificate URIs MUST always result in the same certificate.

 To avoid unnecessary renewals, the CA may choose not to issue a renewed certificate until it receives such a request.
 In such cases, if the CA requires some time to generate the new certificate, the CA MUST return a 202 (Accepted) response, with a Retry-After header field that indicates when the new certifcate will be available.
 The CA MAY include the current (non-renewed) certificate as the body of the response.